carmenvkrol/bloc-mockup/README.md

 Notes
 -----
-App built as part of the [Bloc] (http://www.bloc.io) Front-End Developer program.
+Mockup built as part of the [Bloc] (http://www.bloc.io) Front-End Developer program.